-(1) This policy specifies the way in which the University of Western Sydney (UWS) will administer students' enrolments in all coursework programs of the University, including UWSCollege awards, so that UWS meets its legislative requirements as specified by the Commonwealth Government.
+(1) This policy specifies the way in which Western Sydney University will administer students' enrolments in all coursework programs of the University, including Western Sydney University The College awards, so that the University meets its legislative requirements as specified by the Commonwealth Government.
 Higher degree research students should refer to the relevant Higher Degree Research policies in relation to their enrolment.

 (2) This policy should be read in conjunction with the Student Fees Policy, as payment of fees directly impacts on student enrolment.